 To create a network, you will need to specify one or more interfaces for Reticulum to use.
 This is done in the Reticulum configuration file, which by default is located at ~/.reticulum/config.
-You can edit this file by hand, or use the interactive rnsconfig utility.
+You can get an example configuration file with all options via rnsd --exampleconfig.